adelbertc/cinema/README.md

 spawns (possibly several) Directors on remote machines.
 The Producer instructs the Directors to work by sending an `StartProduction` message to them.
-When the Directors are done working on their slice of the graph, they will send an `ProductionResult` message to the Producer.
-The Producer will then write the results to an output file.
+As the Director gets results, it forwards them to the Producer, who will output the results to get live updates on the computation.

 ###Director
 Directors are spawned on remote machines by